factorial-io/phabalicious/docs/scaffolder.md

 ## `scaffold(url, rootFolder)`

 This internal command will run another scaffolder from the given `url` or filepath into the given `rootFolder`.
+Additional arguments in the form of `key=value` will be passed to the scaffolder.

 ```yaml
 questions: []